 Mother and Child Video Guides

 We have two video guides available: Midwife Services and Pregnancy Advice & Care.

-The practice works with the health visitors to provide child health development checks and childhood immunisations for all children under school age.
-You will get a letter inviting you and your child to attend.
-The clinic is held every Tuesday from 1.30pm - 3pm.
+The practice works with the team of health visitors to provide child health development checks and childhood immunisations for all children under school age, allowing patients to discuss any concerns that they may have relating to a child of this age.

 The practice has a full antenatal and postnatal service provided by the midwives.
 Your care through pregnancy and birth will be shared between the midwives, the GPs and the hospital.

 New Booking for Midwife Form - Please download and complete this booking-in form and retrun to the reception team who will make you your first appointment which will be on a Wednesday.

 Our practice is actively engaged in health promotion.

 In particular we can arrange; primary prevention e.g., advice on smoking, diet & exercise and immunisations both adult and childhood; screening, e.g., blood pressure checks, cholesterol estimations, cervical smears, travel advice and vaccines etc.